AustinT12/Portfolio/README.md

 ## Reflection

 This was a weekend long project built for the purpose of supplementing my job applications.
-The goal of this project is to provide potential employers a quick glance of who I am and my projects.
+The goal of this project is to provide potential employers with a quick glance of who I am and my projects.

 The technologies used in this project are React, CSS, and Tailwind.
 Building this portfolio was a great learning experience.
 I got to better understand how to effectively use React hooks, such as useState, and how to implement seemless styling to my components using Tailwind.
 I will continue adding on to my portfolio as I progress in my career.